smartie-nv/Smartie-Test/NLP/nlp_nl_test_tweakers.md

 To achieve this, you have to create your own corpus which contains user reviews by **Tweakers**.

 ### part 1: webscraping - Corpus
-The goal of a corpus is to have a fairly reliable document which contains reviews and their respective values.
+The goal of a corpus is to have a fairly reliable document which contains reviews and their respective scores.
 We assume that *low*-scored reviews contain more *negative* words than *highly*-scored reviews (and vice versa).
 Therefore the first task is to scrape positive and negative reviews from **Tweakers.net**